awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/cluster_visualizer.md

 --service ec2-service-split --desired-count 4
 ```

-Now, guess what would be the distribution of 4 tasks across CP-OD and CP-SPOT capacity providers?
+Now, guess the distribution of 4 tasks across CP-OD and CP-SPOT capacity providers would be?

-Run below command to see the task spread across the capacity providers.
+Run the command below to see the task spread across the capacity providers.

 ```bash
 export cluster_name=EcsSpotWorkshop